AOSC-Dev/MediaWriter/README.md

 ## Translation

-If you want to help with translating Fedora Media Writer, please visit our [Weblate project page](https://translate.fedoraproject.org/projects/fedora-media-writer/mediawriter/).
+If you want to help with translating AOSC Media Writer, please visit our [Weblate project page](https://translate.AOSCproject.org/projects/AOSC-media-writer/mediawriter/).

-Information about the individual Fedora flavors is retrieved from the websites and translated as a separate project.
+Information about the individual AOSC flavors is retrieved from the websites and translated as a separate project.

 ## Other information